Ebunski/Slideshow/README.md

 - View the optimal layout for the component depending on their device's screen size
 - See hover and active states for all interactive elements on the page
-- Switch between employment tabs
+- Slide between the slides

 ### Screenshot